 Toontrack should be a company you are familiar with if you are in any way interested in producing music on your computer.
 Developers of the ‘EZ’ line of products such as EZmix and EZkeys, today we’re taking a close look at EZdrummer 2, the latest incarnation of the popular drum instrument VST plugin.
 EZdrummer 2 can be run as a VSTi plugin from any popular DAW or as a standalone instrument using Toontrack’s ‘Solo’ player.

-Amongst many things, Toontrack have two core sampled drum libraries, both offering the same high-quality sounds, but each focused on different workflows.
+Amongst many things, Toontrack has two core sampled drum libraries, both offering the same high-quality sounds, but each focused on different workflows.
 EZdrummer 2 and Superior Drummer 2 will both deliver outstanding results, it just depends on what workflow is more important to you.

 From a pricing point of view, Superior Drummer 2 is the flagship of the range.
 It also offers more flexibility and control over EZdrummer, at the expense of a higher learning curve and more CPU requirements.
-EZdrummer 2 features the same high sound quality, but with reduced focus on tweaking and an emphasis on song creation.
+EZdrummer 2 features the same high sound quality but with a reduced focus on tweaking and an emphasis on song creation.

 EZdrummer 2 is no slimmed-down, ‘lite’ version by any means.
 The main difference is the interface.
 They both use the same pristine, live recorded samples recorded through million-dollar consoles with the best mics and engineers you can get – but Superior Drummer 2 is raw, unprocessed samples with an interface designed to mix from scratch as if you were there in the studio on the day of the recording.
-EZdrummer 2 offers pre-mixed and processed drum sound-sets ready to roll, with integrated tools to aid in groove and song creation.
+EZdrummer 2 offers pre-mixed and processed drum sound sets ready to roll, with integrated tools to aid in the groove and song creation.

 EZdrummer 2 comes with a selection of 5 drum kits to choose from, arranged in ‘Modern’ or ‘Vintage’ variations.
 The default modern variation includes a Drum Workshop kit, Gretsch USA Custom and Yamaha 9000.
-The vintage series includes a Ludwig ’60s’ kit and a Ludwig Vistalite.
+The vintage series includes a Ludwig ’60s kit and a Ludwig Vistalite.
 Each variation includes extra kick and snare options from Sonor, Brady Jarrah Block and Tama.
-In addition, you have auxiliary instruments like a tambourine, finger snaps, shaker and maraca’s.
+In addition, you have auxiliary instruments like a tambourine, finger snaps, shaker and maracas.

-These default kits are totally interchangeable, so no problem to start with a Yamaha 9000 kit for the dry, pop sound – then swap out the snare for a Ludgig 400 Chrome for that huge 60’s tone, and chuck in a Sabian Artisan ride from the DW kit for a bit of modern shimmer.
+These default kits are totally interchangeable, so no problem to start with a Yamaha 9000 kit for the dry, pop sound – then swap out the snare for a Ludwig 400 Chrome for that huge 60’s tone, and chuck in a Sabian Artisan ride from the DW kit for a bit of modern shimmer.

-Once you’ve found something close, you drag and drop the MIDI track into the ‘MIDI Drop Zone’ in which he software will create a collection of song elements for you to choose from.
+Once you’ve found something close, you drag and drop the MIDI track into the ‘MIDI Drop Zone’ in which the software will create a collection of song elements for you to choose from.
 You then choose the song structure and then drag and drop elements from the verse, chorus, bridge etc to create your song.

 It takes a few minutes to get the basics sorted, but once you do you’ll find creating simple or complex drum performances a snap.
 Each of the elements can be further edited or even dragged out into your DAW for even more editing.

 EZdrummer MIDI tracks aren’t computer generated – they’re actually guys, playing real drums with the performances recorded as MIDI data.
-The session drummers used are incredible, and its great they didn’t mess with the performances.
-Technically, you’re working with the actual recorded MIDI performances of these guys, warts ‘n all.
+The session drummers used are incredible, and it’s great they didn’t mess with the performances.
+Technically, you’re working with the actual recorded MIDI performances of these guys, warts and all.
 Just hiring one of these musicians for a single session would far outweigh the cost of the software.

-There are plenty of add-on MIDI performance packs you can purchase separately, though the included grooves are more then enough to get any project started, especially when teamed up with the song creator.
+There are plenty of add-on MIDI performance packs you can purchase separately, though the included grooves are more than enough to get any project started, especially when teamed up with the song creator.
 Unless you’re doing extreme stuff, these should work for most applications.